The never-ending war between Team Green and Team Red.

 There’s one aspect we should all take into consideration before deciding which GPU to choose: availability.
 If you’re not necessarily a Team Red or Team Green geek, the best GPU on the market right now is the GPU that is actually… on the market!

 For an in-depth look on how AMD fares against Nvidia, we have three reviews of each Radeon RX 6000 series GPU compared to each Nvidia 30-series GPU.
 Check this Radeon RX 6800 review here, the Radeon RX 6800 XT review here and click this link to read the Radeon RX 6900 XT review.
 You’ll be able to see benchmark tests and more details about the last gen GPUs.

 We looked through the benchmarks provided by AMD and we have to admit that Nvidia should be a bit worried.
 As we mentioned in our reviews liked above, with both Rage Mode and Smart Access Memory, the RX 6000-series surpasses the GeForce 30-series GPUs by at least 5 FPS and up to 30 FPS.
 But this is only thanks to a system that contains a Ryzen CPU and a 500-series chipset.
 So if you’re looking to build a similar setup, the RX 6000-series is a great choice.

 So we see AMD rising to challenge Nvidia with the latest RX 6000-series.
 However, we will have to see more tests before placing the crown on AMD’s head.

-What we do know is that AMD and Nvidia will not stop competing against one another.
-It’s something we should be happy about because competition is what leads to innovation …And let’s not forget that competition will also mean getting the best performance for the right price.
+What we do know is that AMD and Nvidia will never stop competing against one another.
+But this is something we should be happy about, because competition is what leads to innovation.
+And, let’s not forget that competition will also mean getting the best performance for the right price.

 Which side are you on?
 Are you planning on upgrading your system?
 Did you choose an AMD GPU or an Nvidia GPU?
 Let us know in the comments below, and tell us what made you choose that GPU.